 Tailored Topics Taxonomies (TTT)

-Tailored Topics Taxonomies facilitate the creation, selection and definition of company and domain-specific topics and associated key terms to capture how you think about your operations, technology, products and brand.
+DataScava Tailored Topics Taxonomies facilitate the creation, selection, and definition of company and domain-specific topics and associated key terms to capture how you think about your operations, technology, products, and brand.

-Ongoing refinements and exceptions are handled by adding, deleting and editing topics and their key terms.
-For example, a topic “Viruses” in the medical domain would have the key term “Covid-19” but in the I.T. domain would not.
+Ongoing refinements and exceptions are handled by adding, deleting, and editing topics and their key terms.
+For example, the topic “Viruses” in the medical domain would have the key term “Covid-19,” but in the IT domain would not.
 Over time, DataScava Topics are continually refined in a measurable way at the direction of users to produce ever-increasingly accurate results and eliminate incorrectly indexed textual content.

-By producing numeric score measurements of what the raw unstructured textual data contains in the typical structured data format used by business intelligence and data visualization tools, DataScava Indexes enable a world of analysis not possible using NLP, Machine Learning or AI.
-On its own, this topic scores metadata can support many of the applications intelligent systems are used for.
+By producing numeric score measurements of what the raw unstructured textual data contains in the typical structured data format used by business intelligence and data visualization tools, DataScava Indexes enable a world of analysis not possible using NLP, Machine Learning, or AI.
+On its own, this topic scores metadata can support many of the applications for which intelligent systems are used.

-Context is key, and DSLP, WTS and TTT work together to ensure it is achieved through “Profile Matching,” named after a carpentry tool used to model complex shapes that can’t be measured linearly.
-Customizable company and domain-specific WTS templates use topic scores metadata generated by DataScava Indexers to define precise context to any degree of complexity and depth.
+Context is key, and DSLP, WTS, and TTT work together to achieve it through “Profile Matching,” named after a carpentry tool used to model complex shapes that can’t be measured linearly.
+Customizable company and domain-specific WTS templates use topic scores metadata generated by DataScava Indexers to define the precise context to any degree of complexity and depth.

-Proponents of NLP contend that it “knows” what language means or intends, but that’s a huge challenge within specialized domains.
-DataScava does not program a machine to learn, it trains the machine to categorize complex human logic into domain-specific use cases.
-Think about how complex subject matter expertise is.
-An SME can think “I want either a lot of A or B or maybe C if D is present, but I don’t want anything that includes F or G unless there’s H, but if I have A and C, the FG exception is less important as long as K is there.”
+Proponents of NLP contend that it “knows” what language means or intends, but that’s a massive challenge within specialized domains.
+DataScava does not program a machine to learn; it trains the machine to categorize complex human logic into domain-specific use cases.
+Think about how difficult subject matter expertise is.
+An SME can think, “I want either a lot of A or B or maybe C if D is present, but I don’t want anything that includes F or G unless there’s H, but if I have A and C, the FG exception is less important as long as K is there.”

 One of the most labor-intensive parts of training and deploying machine learning and AI systems involves cleansing and classifying raw unstructured textual data.
-DataScava works directly with messy data and so does not require cleansing to successfully classify, tag and label it using DSLP, WTS and TTT.
-After classification, documents that do not contain defined domain-specific topics can thus be ignored, so the need to cleanse data is reduced.
+DataScava works directly with messy data and so does not require cleansing to successfully classify, tag, and label it using DSLP, WTS, and TTT.
+Furthermore, documents that do not contain defined domain-specific topics can be ignored after classification, so the need to cleanse data is lessened.

-DataScava Highlighter uses this classification data to empower human-in-the-loop (HITL) verification of training data and in improving the accuracy of the taxonomy topics and their key terms on an ongoing basis.
-By automating the classification process, DataScava can be used not only during the training process but also during everyday system operation and to assess output.
+DataScava Highlighter uses this classification data to empower human-in-the-loop (HITL) verification of training data and to improve the accuracy of the taxonomy topics and their key terms on an ongoing basis.
+In addition, by automating the classification process, DataScava can be used during the training process and everyday system operation and to assess output.